LinkedIn Strategy

 Common Mistakes Recruiters Make on LinkedIn

 Copy-pasting InMail templates.
 Candidates spot templates instantly.
 Personalize every outreach message.
-Reference something specific from their profile or content.
+Reference something specific from their profile, a post they wrote, or a comment they left.

 Posting only job openings.
 Your profile is not a job board.
 Mix in educational content, market insights, and stories.
-Job posts should be 20% or less of your content.
+Job posts should account for 20% or less of your total content output.

 Ignoring candidate experience.
 How you treat candidates who do not get the job defines your reputation.
 Ghosting candidates shows up in Glassdoor reviews and LinkedIn comments.
-Close every loop.
+Close every loop, even when the answer is no.

 Only connecting with candidates.
 Build relationships with hiring managers, HR leaders, and other recruiters.
-A diverse network generates more opportunities than a candidate-only network.
+A diverse network generates more referrals and opportunities than a candidate-only network.

 Maintaining Consistency When Requisitions Pile Up